giordano-lucas/dex-cyclic-arbitrage/index.md

 When the validity of the clustering is established, we can start to analyse it.
 We propose to study the following list of factors (could be extended or reduced later on): Gas, Time, Market cap, volume, liquidity, volatility.
 To this end, we propose to compute several metrics for each cluster, observe if they are any differences across clusters.

 ## Clustering validation

+In this section, we aim to provide the reader with evidence that the clustering contains useful information (aka  clustering assignments are not random).

+In other words, using relevant metrics, we need to demonstrate dissimilarities accross clusters.

 {% include_relative figures/clustering/Profitability_of_each_cluster_train.html %}
 # Cycles profitability prediction